There are two options for setting up the environment:

 # This is where llvm will be installed.

-export INSTALL_ROOT="$PWD/llvm-install-root"
+export INSTALL_ROOT="$THIRD_PARTY/llvm-install-root"

 mkdir "$INSTALL_ROOT"